WeblateOrg/weblate/docs/user/translating.rst

 Matrix View
 -----------

-To compare different languages efficiently with this view.
+Compare different languages efficiently with this view.
-It is available on every component page under the :guilabel:`Tools` menu.
+It is available on every component page, from the :guilabel:`Tools` menu.
-First select all languages you want to compare, confirm your selection, then click on any translation to open and edit it quickly.
+First select all languages you want to compare, confirm your selection, then click on any translation to open and edit it.

-The matrix view is also a very good starting point to find missing translations in different languages and quickly add them from one view.
+The matrix view is also a very good starting point to find and add missing translations in different languages to one view.

 Zen Mode
 --------

-The Zen editor can be enabled by clicking the :guilabel:`Zen` button on the top right while translating a component.
+Open the Zen editor by clicking the :guilabel:`Zen` button on the top-right of the regular translation view.
 It simplifies the layout and removes additional UI elements such as :guilabel:`Nearby strings` or the :guilabel:`Glossary`.

-You can select the Zen editor as your default editor using the :ref:`profile-preferences` tab in your :ref:`user-profile`.
+Pick whether to use the Zen editor as your default editor, and whether to list translations in it :guilabel:`Top to bottom` or :guilabel:`Side by side` in :ref:`profile-preferences` tab in your :ref:`user-profile`.
-Here you can also choose between having translations listed :guilabel:`Top to bottom` or :guilabel:`Side by side` depending on your personal preference.